donchev7/site/content/post/2022/2022-10-31-AWS-lambda-invoker-identification.md

 I am building a CLI tool that will invoke AWS Lambda functions.
 The tool will be used by developers to create AWS resources.
 You may ask why not give the developers access to AWS CLI?

-Even if I did give them AWS CLI access I cannot gurantee that the developers will adhere to the naming conventions and tagging conventions.
+Even if I did give them AWS CLI access I cannot guarantee that the developers will adhere to the naming conventions and tagging conventions.

 Another added benefit of creating a CLI tool is that developers will get the resources pre-configured with the "right" settings.
 E.g.